M-o-a-T/moat/packaging/moat-util/README.rst

 of throwing an error.
 The recipient can subsequently refer to the object using the same Proxy tag when it sends a message back.

-When the proxy's content is an array, it SHOULD consist of two elements: a string or integer that uniquely identifies the origin of the proxy object, and a string or integer which the originator can use to recover the original.
+When the proxy's content is an array, it MUST consist of at least two elements.
+The first is a text string, integer, or (if global uniqueness is required) a UUID that uniquely identifies the origin of the proxy object.
+The remainder of the array holds the data which the originator requires in order to access or recover the original.

 An API to release auto-generated proxies is recommended but out of scope of this specification.